chandrunarayan/idmd/lessons/week3/readme.md

 ## Homework
 * Complete week 4 exercises and 1 project.
 Upload exercises and project code to Github and modify index.html
+* You need to complete all "REQIUIRED:" tasks to obtain full credit
+* Completing "OPTIONAL:" will earn you extra credits which will carry overfor other assignments
 * Read Code Submission Expectations for Assessments](../../final-project.md)